 Section 6.0, Preparers and Contributors.
-This section provides a list of the key personnel who were involved in preparation of the IS/MND.
+This section provides a list of the key personnel who were involved in preparation of the Draft, Recirculated, and/or Final IS/MND.

 Section 7.0, Acronyms and Abbreviations.
-This section provides a list of the acronyms and abbreviations used throughout the IS/MND.
+This section provides a list of the acronyms and abbreviations used throughout the Draft, Recirculated, and/or Final IS/MND.

 Section 8.0, References.
-This section provides a list of the reference materials used during preparation of the IS/MND.
+This section provides a list of the reference materials used during preparation of the Draft, Recirculated, and/or Final IS/MND.